§ 9101 Cabinet Committee on State Planning Issues.

 (3) The Secretary of the Department of Agriculture.

-(4) The Director of the Delaware Economic Development Office.
+(4) The Director of the Division of Small Business, Development and Tourism.

 (5) The Director of the Delaware State Housing Authority.